 - Need help with everyday tasks or getting around, or both because of a physical or mental condition.

 - Have needed this help for at least three months and expect to need it for at least another nine months.
-Unless you’re terminally ill with less than six months to live.
 You can start your claim within the first three months of needing help but your PIP entitlement won’t begin until the three month period has finished.

-You’ll no longer have your payment reviewed when you reach State Pension age.
+If awarded before State Pension age, you keep PIP once you reach that age.
+You’ll no longer have your payment regularly reviewed when you reach State Pension age.

-Instead, you’ll get an ongoing payment and a light touch review after ten years.
+Instead, you’ll get a light touch review every ten years.

 Find out more about Attendance Allowance on Turn2us.